 Get Pictures of Accident and Injuries

 Get photos of your car, any visible injuries that you have, and the scene of the accident.
 This is critical to establishing liability and the scope of your injuries.
 There are lots of studies that say there is no correlation between the severity of the property damage and the victim’s injuries.
 But, intuitively, these studies don’t make sense to any of us.
 We all figure that the more serious the accident, the more likely there are to be serious injuries.
-Insurance companies definitely feel that way and offer more in “good impact” cases.
+Insurance companies definitely feel that way and offer more money in “good impact” cases.

 Collect All of the Medical Records and Bills